Iron lung: Initial development

 In 1670, English scientist John Mayow came up with the idea of external negative pressure ventilation.
 Mayow built a model consisting of bellows and a bladder to pull in and expel air.
 The first negative pressure ventilator was described by British physician John Dalziel in 1832.
 Successful use of similar devices was described a few years later.
 Early prototypes included a hand-operated bellows-driven "Spirophore" designed by Dr Woillez of Paris (1876), and an airtight wooden box designed specifically for the treatment of polio by Dr Stueart of South Africa (1918).
 Stueart's box was sealed at the waist and shoulders with clay and powered by motor-driven bellows.

 Drinker and Shaw tank

-The first of these devices to be widely used however was developed in 1928 by Drinker and Shaw of the United States.
+The first of these devices to be widely used however was developed in 1928 by Phillip Drinker and Louis Shaw of the United States.
 The iron lung, often referred to in the early days as the "Drinker respirator", was invented by Philip Drinker (1894–1972) and Louis Agassiz Shaw Jr., professors of industrial hygiene at the Harvard School of Public Health.
 The machine was powered by an electric motor with air pumps from two vacuum cleaners.
 The air pumps changed the pressure inside a rectangular, airtight metal box, pulling air in and out of the lungs.

 The first clinical use of the Drinker respirator on a human was on October 12, 1928, at the Boston Children's Hospital in the US.
 The subject was an eight-year-old girl who was nearly dead as a result of respiratory failure due to polio.
-Her dramatic recovery, within less than a minute of being placed in the chamber, helped popularize the new device.
+Her dramatic recovery within less than a minute of being placed in the chamber helped popularize the new device.